ratchetphp/Ratchet/README.md

 To avoid proxy/firewall blockage it's recommended WebSockets are requested on port 80 or 443 (SSL), which requires root access.
 In order to do this, along with your sync web stack, you can either use a reverse proxy or two separate machines.
 You can find more details in the [server conf docs](http://socketo.me/docs/deploy#serverconfiguration).

-PHP 5.3.9 (or higher) is required.
-If you have access, PHP 5.4 (or higher) is *highly* recommended for its performance improvements.

 ### Documentation